collinalexbell/HackMatrix/game-design.md

 Hackers + Matrix + Howels Moving Castle

 ### 12) Resonance
-What is special about the game is a 3d programming environment.
+What is special about the game is a 3d, game like programming environment.
 ## Idea
 Possible pitch ideas
 - Learn data structures